Ilya SeatedDawns Light Brigade Guild Rules

 2. Be willing to help other guild members.
 If a guild member needs help with a quest and you're in the neighbourhood, tag along and give them a hand.
 Maybe you don't need that particular quest but if you can spare a little time it doesn't hurt - and it will probably be a bit of fun.

-3. Share resources.
+4. Share resources.
 If another guild member is a tailor, don't sell off all that cloth you're picking up that you don't need, mail it to them.
 If you get ore you don't need, send it to a guild member who's a smith.
 They may pay you back by sending you something useful they've made.
+You can also share resources by putting them in the guild bank for other members to use.

 Promotions